About Our client

 Project Achievement

-The seismic instrumentation system installed on the bridge consists of a total of 84 Kinemetrics accelerometers, digitizers, and units for data concentrator and mass storage.
+The seismic instrumentation system installed on the bridge consists of a total of 84 Kinemetrics accelerometers, digitizers, and units for data concentration and mass storage.
 This instrumentation, installed throughout the bridge structure and adjacent free field sites, allowed the recording of structural vibrations of the bridge and free field motions at the surface and down-hole locations.

 The acquired data was used to understand the overall response and behavior of the cable-stayed bridge, including translational, torsional, rocking, and translational soil-structure interactions at foundation levels.
-The acquired data was enabled engineers and researchers to validate seismic design parameters.
+The acquired data enabled engineers and researchers to validate seismic design parameters.